 I studied Data Science and Knowledge Engineering at the University of Maastricht.
 Here I got my teaching degree in mathematics in 2014 and my Bachelor of Science degree in 2016.
 During this time, I participated in research projects in the domains of Tetris AI, three-cushion billiards AI, two-player board games AI and traffic simulation.
 My final thesis examined the application of Monte-Carlo Tree Search in the board game Risk.

 After my studies in Maastricht I studied Artificial Intelligence at the University of Utrecht.
 Here I chose the agent focused study track and finished my Master of Science programme in late 2018.
 In Utrecht I participated in projects in the domains of word segmentation by infants, evolutionary computing, multi-agent systems, multi-agent learning, game AI, discrete event simulation and data mining.
 My final thesis examined the feasibility of AIs ignoring opponents in specific situations in multi-player games.

 Of the topics covered in my studies I found the subjects of Machine Learning, Data Mining, Evolutionary Computing and Game AI the most interesting.
 Most of my academic and personal projects are programmed in Java, Kotlin and Python.
 I also have limited experience with C#, SQL, PHP, R and Matlab.

-During my studies I was elected to the Faculty Council for two consecutive years, the second years of which I was elected chairman by the students and staff.
+During my studies I was elected to the Faculty Council for two consecutive years, the second year of which I was elected chairman by the students and staff.
 I’ve also served three years on the board of my Study Association and I participated in and chaired several committees.
-These activities, next to my sports, friends, hobbies and work made that I had no trouble keeping myself busy during to my studies.
+These activities, next to my sports, friends, hobbies and work resulted in a very fulfilling time as a student and a good preparation for my professional carreer.